 Screen without your dream candidate in mind

 Implement the right tools to avoid expectation bias and manage these unrealistic beliefs.
-Automated CV screening tools have great potential in minimising unconscious bias.
+Automated CV screening tools have great potential to minimise unconscious bias.
 Their purpose is to simply focus on the candidate’s job compatibility through the assessment of skills and experience.
 Leaving little to no room for favouritism due to personal characteristics which then sacrifice recruitment inclusivity.

 Build an inclusive interview